 One of the most common ways to hold or invest in gold is in gold coins, gold bars, or gold bullion.
-South Africa's Krugerrand is the world's most widely-held and actively-traded gold bullion coin, developed by the country's Chamber of Mines.
+South Africa's Krugerrand is the world's most widely-held and actively-traded gold bullion coin, developed by the country's Minerals Council.
 The first 22 karat gold Krugerrand was minted on 3 July 1967, making this year its 50th birthday.

 DENTISTRY AND MEDICINE